All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Regardless of the cause, disc degeneration can cause pain, numbness, weakness and other problems in your neck, back, legs or arms.

 When symptoms are severe and conservative treatments aren’t helping, your doctor may recommend surgery.
 Our surgeons perform the latest procedures to correct severe disc degeneration.
-These include motion preservation surgery, discectomy and laminectomy.
+Surgery options include:

 If your discs have literally become a pain in the neck (or back), talk to your Mercy physician about your treatment options.
 We’ll help you find effective ways to manage your pain – so you can also find a new lease on life.